-Frequency caps limit the number of times that a given user can be served a line item within a given time period.
+You can limit the number of times a user can be served a line item within a time period.
 You can add up to 10 frequency caps per line item.

-Frequency capping works through the use of identifiers, such as a cookie (first-party cookies as well through third-party cookies under the Google domain), PPID, IDFA, AdID, and so forth.
-Ad Manager will set an identifier on your site, then use it to determine how your site visitors interact with the ads you display and where the ads were located.
+Frequency capping uses identifiers, such as a cookie (first-party cookies as well through third-party cookies under the Google domain), PPID, IDFA, AdID, and so on.
+Ad Manager sets an identifier on your site to determine where ads are located and how visitors interact with them.

 Time-based frequency capping requires availability of a user identifier, which could be a USERID or a PPID.
 If a time-based cap is set without an available identifier, the line item is not eligible to serve.

-For pod and stream-based caps, the line item may still serve even when an identifier is not present.
+For video pod- and stream-based frequency caps, the line item may still serve even when an identifier is not present.
 In these cases, the line item does not adhere to the pod or stream cap, and serves whenever it's eligible.

 The following differences exist for frequency capping on mobile devices versus desktop:

 - Mobile websites: If a browser blocks the setting of third-party cookies but allows first-party cookies, Ad Manager uses the first-party cookie.
 In such cases, frequency caps are only effective within a single domain, not across domains.

-- Mobile applications: Mobile applications use an identifier from the device rather than a browser cookie.
+- Mobile apps: Use an identifier from the device instead of a browser cookie.

 - Apple iPhone: iPhone users with iOS 10 or higher may optionally enable Limit Ad Tracking (LAT).
 Creatives belonging to line items that use frequency caps do not serve by default to iPhone users with iOS 10, who have enabled LAT.
 Instead, consider passing resettable device identifiers.